mathew-j-davis/shuttle/readme.md

 **Note:** This script is under active development and has not been fully tested.
 Use at your own risk.

-`shuttle-linux.py` is a Python script designed to securely transfer files from a source directory to a destination directory on Linux systems.
+`shuttle-linux.py` is a Python script designed to transfer files from a source directory to a destination directory on Linux systems.
 It includes malware scanning using Microsoft Defender ATP (`mdatp`), handling of infected files, and supports parallel processing for efficiency.

 ## **Features**